AceDataCloud/SunoAPI/README.md

 # Suno Music Generation API

-This service has implemented the integration of Suno AI, which can be used to generate music, lyrics, and other content.
+This service implements the integration of Suno AI and can be used to generate music, lyrics, and other content.

 API home page: [Ace Data Cloud - Suno Music Generation](https://platform.acedata.cloud/services/f2b646d8-3cfd-46ef-969a-1ea9eebde329)